Grover Cleveland: Sheriff of Erie County

-Cleveland's service as sheriff was unremarkable; biographer Rexford Tugwell described the time in office as a waste for Cleveland politically.
+Cleveland's service as sheriff was unremarkable.
+Biographer Rexford Tugwell described the time in office as a waste for Cleveland politically.
 Cleveland was aware of graft in the sheriff's office during his tenure and chose not to confront it.
 A notable incident of his term took place on September 6, 1872, when Patrick Morrissey was executed.
 He had been convicted of murdering his mother.
 As sheriff, Cleveland was responsible for either personally carrying out the execution or paying a deputy $10 to perform the task.
 In spite of reservations about the hanging, Cleveland executed Morrissey himself.
 He hanged another murderer, John Gaffney, on February 14, 1873.

 After his term as sheriff ended, Cleveland returned to his law practice, opening a firm with his friends Lyman K. Bass and Wilson S. Bissell.
+Bass was later replaced by George J. Sicard.
 Elected to Congress in 1872, Bass did not spend much time at the firm, but Cleveland and Bissell soon rose to the top of Buffalo's legal community.
 Up to that point, Cleveland's political career had been honorable and unexceptional.
 As biographer Allan Nevins wrote, "Probably no man in the country, on March 4, 1881, had less thought than this limited, simple, sturdy attorney of Buffalo that four years later he would be standing in Washington and taking the oath as President of the United States."

 It was during this period that Cleveland began courting a widow, Maria Halpin.
 She later accused him of raping her.
-It is unclear if Halpin was actually raped by Cleveland as some early reports stated or if their relationship was consensual.
-In March 1876, Cleveland accused Halpin of being an alcoholic and had the child removed from her custody.
+It is unclear if Halpin was actually raped by Cleveland or if their relationship was consensual.
+In March 1876, Cleveland accused Halpin of being an alcoholic and had her child removed from her custody.
 The child was taken to the Protestant Orphan Asylum, and Cleveland paid for his stay there.
-Cleveland also had Halpin admitted to the Providence Asylum in an attempt to have her sober up and get her life back on track.
-However Halpin only stayed at the asylum for five days because she was deemed to not be insane.
-After she left the asylum, Cleveland provided financial support to her in order to help her begin her own business outside of Buffalo.
-Although lacking irrefutable evidence that Cleveland was the father, the illegitimate child became a campaign issue for the Republican Party in Cleveland's first presidential campaign, where they smeared him by claiming that he was "immoral" and for allegedly acting cruelly by not raising the child himself.
+Cleveland had Halpin admitted to the Providence Asylum.
+Halpin was only kept at the asylum for five days because she was deemed not to be insane.
+Cleveland later provided financial support for her to begin her own business outside of Buffalo.
+Although lacking irrefutable evidence that Cleveland was the father, the child became a campaign issue for the Republican Party in Cleveland's first presidential campaign, where they smeared him by claiming that he was "immoral" and for allegedly acting cruelly by not raising the child himself.